 Over at Total Income, I spend most of my time hunting up the best dividend plays for 2016.
 You can find out more about that here.

-Ed Note: This is an excerpt of an article originally published in The Daily Reckoning.
+Ed Note: This is an excerpt of an article originally published in Markets and Money.

 From the Port Phillip Publishing Library